sporto/elm-tutorial/en/06-fetching-resources/04-players-cmds.md

 Ok 99 : Result.Result String Int
 ```

 We see `Ok 99` meaning that decoding was successful and we got 99.
-So this is what `("id" := Decode.int)` does, it creates a decoder for a single key.
+So this is what `(field "id" Decode.int)` does, it creates a decoder for a single key.

 This is one part of the equation.
 Now for the second part, define a type: